 Please review the information in this Bulletin carefully.
-This Bulletin contains information regarding changes to the annual reconciliation filing requirements and procedures, legislative changes that impact local government premium tax laws, and changes to various tax rates imposed by local governments on premium receipts in accordance with KRS 91A.080.
+This Bulletin contains information regarding changes to the annual reconciliation filing requirements, procedures and various tax rates imposed by local governments on premium receipts in accordance with KRS 91A.080.

 I. Local Government Premium Tax